 From Broke Down Rodeo

 Born of the mountains, Broke Down Rodeo is an Americana reflection of blues, country, folk and rockabilly following the inspirations of lead vocalists and song writers Anna Welcher and Larry Lacerte.
-What started as the Copper Mountain Ski Patrol holiday party band grew and grew to go beyond the hill to spread the glories of it’s sound to the valleys and flatlands below.
-Anna came to join together with the band by way of a a mutually realized passion for good music discovered via a steamy rebound make-out session with multi-instrument threat Jonathan Burk.
+What started as the Copper Mountain Ski Patrol holiday party band grew and grew to go beyond the hill to spread its sound to the valleys and flatlands below.
+Anna came to join together with the band by way of a a mutually realized passion for good music discovered via a steamy rebound make-out session with lead instrumentalist Jonathan Burk.
 Nick Slaton and Bill Ryan joined up, by strictly platonic measures, bringing the heartbeat of the band with their lively percussion and thumpin' stand-up bass, respectively.

 Larry’s ambitions grew beyond ski bummin’ and powder houndin’ leading him to quit the slopes to pursue his musical dreams full-time.
 Adventuring from Colorado to Alaska, he filled his life with stories and song, developing an extensive rolodex of genuine original music along the way.
 The band always came back together when the seasons came around and everyone was in town to play for friends at the local breweries and bar halls of Summit County, Colorado.
 In this time they began exploring their sound, eventually leading to CCM Studios in Denver in early 2017 to begin recording their debut album.